 Gormley's most recent book, Voices for Children: Rhetoric and Public Policy, was published by the Brookings Institution Press in 2012.
 In it, he compares the effectiveness of different "issue frames" for advancing children's programs in the U.S. He is currently writing a book entitled Critical Thinking and the American Dream: Challenges for Educators.

 From 2008 to 2010, Gormley served as Interim Dean of the Georgetown Public Policy Institute.
 He had previously served as Associate Dean from 2001 to 2003.

 Several common threads run through Gormley's published work: an interest in government performance and how to measure it; an interest in functional and dysfunctional bureaucratic control mechanisms; and a strong interest in children and public policy.
 Gormley routinely teaches courses in the Policymaking Process, Federalism and Intergovernmental Relations, and Children, Politics, and Public Policy.

 Gormley is married to Rosemarie Zagarri, a history professor at George Mason University who specializes in early American history.
-A daughter, Angela, attends middle school.
-A stepson, Anthony, attends George Mason University.
+A daughter, Angela, attends high school.
+A stepson, Anthony, recently graduated from George Mason University.